Columbia Typewriter Co., New York, 1895 – serial no.13133

 Photograph of the Bar-Lock 4 typewriter.

-The Bar-Lock was invented by Charles Spiro, one of the great typewriter pioneers, who apprenticed in his father’s New York watchmaking shop.
-Before this, he had designed the Columbia index typewriter—Models 1 and 2 of which are featured in this collection.
+Invented by typewriter pioneer Charles Spiro, who apprenticed in his father’s New York watchmaking shop, the Bar-Lock followed his earlier work designing the Columbia index typewriter, of which Models 1 and 2 are featured in this collection.

-On the Bar-Lock, the type bars swing downward to strike the top of the platen, allowing the typist to see the words as they are typed—provided they sat up straight enough to see over the copper shield.
-(See the period illustration below of a typist and their sightline.)
+On the Bar-Lock, the typebars swing downward to strike the top of the platen, allowing the typist to see the words as they are typed, assuming they can see over the copper shield.
+(See the period illustration below for a depiction of a typist’s sightline.)

-Just before the type bars hit the platen, they pass through a small semi-circle of metal pins designed to ensure alignment.
-These pins supposedly also reduce type bar clashes, though they seem to have little, if any, effect in that regard.
-Nonetheless, this mechanism gives the typewriter its name—referring to these alignment pins as a ‘bar lock’ for the type bars.
+Just before striking the platen, the typebars pass through a small semicircular arrangement of metal pins intended to ensure alignment.
+Although these pins are said to reduce typebar clashes, they appear to have little effect in that regard.
+Nonetheless, this mechanism lends the typewriter its name by referring to the alignment pins as a “bar lock” for the typebars.

 This typewriter originally sold for $100.